nomadjimbob/mikio/README.md

 - `breadcrumbPrefixText` : text to set the breadcrumb prefix.
 Requires `breadcrumbPrefix` to be enabled
 - `breadcrumbSep` : enable changing the breadcrumb seperator
 - `breadcrumbSepText` : text to set the breadcrumb seperator.
 Requires `breadcrumbSep` to be enabled

+- `youarehereHideHome` : hide you are here in the root namespace
+- `youareherePosition` : where to display the you are here, either under the navbar, in the hero element or above the page content
+- `youareherePrefix` : enable changing the you are here prefix
+- `youareherePrefixText` : text to set the you are here prefix.
+Requires `you are herePrefix` to be enabled
+- `youarehereSep` : enable changing the you are here seperator
+- `youarehereSepText` : text to set the you are here seperator.
+Requires `you are hereSep` to be enabled
-- `breadcrumbHome` : change the breadcrumb home item to none, page title of root page, 'home' or an icon/image.
+- `youarehereHome` : change the you are here home item to none, page title of root page, 'home' or an icon/image.
 The 'home' text is pulled from the `home` language value
-- `breadcrumbShowLast` : only show an amount of breadcrumbs from the last.
+- `youarehereShowLast` : only show an amount of you are here from the last.
 Will also show the home item in the list if enabled.
 Set this to `0` to show all items

 - `sidebarShowLeft` : show the left sidebar if content is found
 - `sidebarLeftRow1` : content to show in the first row of the left sidebar